MarynaShavlak/itbanda-module-2--lesson-4/README.md

   ### Order Success Confirmation Page ✅:

-  it is implemented an Order Success Confirmation Page that users are redirected to after successfully completing an order form.
+  We have implemented an Order Success Confirmation Page that users are redirected to after successfully completing an order form.
 On this page, users can review all the information they provided in their order, instilling confidence that their order was submitted accurately.
 Additionally, there's a button link that redirects users to the homepage.
 It enhances user trust and satisfaction.
-It assures users that their order details have been recorded correctly, minimizing any doubts or concerns.
+This assures users that their order details have been recorded correctly, minimizing any doubts or concerns.
 Moreover, the inclusion of a link to the homepage encourages users to explore further, potentially leading to additional engagement and conversions on our website.